jinaga/shared-image/README.md

    dotnet run
    ```

-The application should now be running and correctly using the Azure Blob Storage configuration from your user secrets.
+The application should now be running and correctly using both Azure Blob Storage and Azure Table Storage configurations from your user secrets.

 ## Important Notes